LesVu/android-kernel-actions/README.md

 | `elapsed_time` | Time elapsed from building the kernel in seconds, excluding zipping and downloading toolchains |
 | `outfile` | Path to the final build file |
 | `hash` | Kernel commit hash |

-## AnyKernel3

-Put the AnyKernel3 template to `zipper`.
-Providing AnyKernel3 template is optional, the `outfile` output varies based on this.
-If AnyKernel3 template is provided, this Action will create a flashable zip file based on the AnyKernel3 template and the `outfile` output will be the path to the zipfile. if not the `outfile` will be the path to the kernel image.
-See the [examples](#example-usage).

 ## Getting the build